-Handy Ouija Board rules for getting into the spirit of things.
+Handy Ouija Board rules and tips for getting into the spirit of things.
 Before you open portals to higher realms and contact your loved ones from the other side be sure to read through this complete guide.

 Thanks to the late 19th century spiritualist movement this spirit world talking board game has grown into a veritable pop culture phenomenon and is possibly the first method of communicating with the dead that comes to mind of any layperson.
 A flat board marked with the letters of the alphabet, the numbers 0–9, the words "yes", "no", "hello" and "goodbye", it uses a small piece of wood called a planchette to trace the ghostly messages from beyond.

 Its original intention was to open portals into higher realms of consciousness, as well as to contact spirit guides, deceased relatives and communicate with spirits from the other side.

 While mainstream religions, like the catholic church, strongly forbid the use of Ouija boards, believing they are a 'a haven for evil spirits and a tool of the Devil', the many Ouija-friendly people among us know it to be an authentic divining tool, and far easier to do than the practice of automatic writing.
 This mysterious talking board can open doorways to the other side, making it possible to commune with helping spirits, who will provide valuable insights and information.
 And you do not need to be a strong medium.

 Even if you have a pure intent for fortune telling, consulting it as an oracle, or for delving into the mysteries of the other side, take safety precautions when working with your Ouija board.